Here’s what you’ll learn from Costco’s strategy study:

 Keep costs down and pass the savings on to our members.

-People loved the concept, which resulted in Costco’s meteoric rise.
+People loved the concept, which resulted in Costco’s stunning rise.
 By the end of 1984, 200,000 people held Costco memberships and Costco soon became the first company ever to grow from zero to $3 billion in sales in less than six years since its inception.

 Costco’s membership trend